Skip to Content

 The main reasons people come to Yellowstone are the amazing scenery and abundant wildlife.
 And of course, you’ll want photos of both.
 Your phone is fine for shots of scenery, but for wildlife, you’ll want an SLR camera with a long lens.

 I’m the biggest idiot and forgot mine at home!
 I was cursing myself the whole time I was in Yellowstone as I missed out on some amazing wildlife shots.
 And if you are shooting with a long lens, you’ll want a tripod for stability.
 (I forgot that at home too!
-FML)
+Oops.)

-I did remember to bring my Sony A6000 camera.
+I did remember to bring my Sony A6400 camera.
 It’s a mirrorless camera which is more compact than a full DSLR but still produces high-quality images.
 I find it easy to use, plus it’s not that expensive.
-When I remember to bring it, I use a budget Sony 55-200m lens to shoot wildlife.
-I also have a lightweight Sirui T-025SK carbon fiber tripod.

 Binoculars or Spotting Scope

 I’ve never seen more people carrying binoculars than I did in Yosemite.
-They are essential for watching wildlife since you need to stay so far away from them for safety.
+Binoculars are essential for watching wildlife since you need to stay so far away from them for safety.
 My advice would be to get the most powerful binoculars or spotting scope you can afford.
 It really makes a difference.

 If you’re like me and know nothing about shopping for binoculars, check out this post on the best travel binoculars for wildlife watching.

 We brought a compact GoSky Titan monocular that my husband found on Amazon.
-It’s pretty compact and not too expensive, but it still has 12×50 magnification.
+It’s pretty compact and not too expensive, but it still has great magnification.
 Our favourite part is that it comes with an adapter to attach your phone.
 That way you can turn it into a giant zoom lens for your cell phone.
 Pretty cool!

 Bear Spray

 Yellowstone has a very high population of both grizzly bears and black bears.
 While both species usually stay away from people, they have been known to prowl through campgrounds, defend their cubs, or surprise people on trails.
+I saw both grizzlies and black bears on my trip – a grizzly bear walked right past our backcountry campsite one night after dinner!

 Carry bear spray and make lots of noise when hiking.
 You can buy bear spray at most stores inside Yellowstone National Park, but it’s MUCH more expensive compared to buying it beforehand.
-Buy a bear spray canister that comes with a holster so you can attach it to your backpack or belt.
-I’ve got lots more tips for hiking and camping in bear country in this post.

 READ NEXT: Bear Safety for Hikers, Campers and Backpackers

-Fleece Jacket
+Fleece or Puffy Jacket

 Reusable Water Bottle and Travel Mug

 You need to stay hydrated at high elevations.
 But adding plastic waste to our world sucks.
 Bring your own reusable water bottle and fill up at visitor centres, hotels, and campgrounds.
-I use basic 1 litre Nalgene bottles because they come in fun colors.

 Phone and Power Bank